jerichoapo/digital-brain/src/site/notes/Digital Brain/010 Marketing/010 Marketing MOC.md

 - Successful referral program examples
 - Virality coefficient and product virality

+Community (the other half)
+- Building community vs building a community
 ### Part 6: Accelerating The Engine: Scaling and Experimentation

 Scaling your growth efforts